celikaylin/docker-quick-guide/images-and-containers.md

 ## Pushing Image To Docker Hub

-To pussing an image to the repository follow below steps.
+To pushe an image to the repository follow below steps.

 - At Docker Hub create a respository.